 The difference between Richard Nixon's abuse of power (trying to get dirt on political opponents to help with his 1972 re-election, and then covering it up) and Donald Trump's abuse (trying to get Ukraine's president to get dirt on a political opponent to help with his 2020 reelection, and then covering it up) isn't just that Nixon's involved a botched robbery at the

+Watergate while Trump's involves a foreign nation.
 It's that Nixon's abuse of power was discovered during his second term, after he was re-elected.
 He was still a dangerous crook, but by that time he had no reason to inflict still more damage on American democracy.